Yaji I: Battle of Santolo and Further Conquests

 Yaji, encouraged by his ordeal with the rebellious pagans decided to further spread the religion.
 For this reason he set his sights on conquering Santolo, the stronghold of the pagans in Kano because he believed every other town will follow him if he was able to succeed.
 His Wangara counselors advised him that they should pray beside the Moat of Santolo before they wage war.
 Yaji and his army camped at a place in Santolo called Duji, after which they proceeded to march around Santolo praying until daybreak when a battle ensued.
 Yaji scored a crucial victory against the pagans in the Battle of Santolo, which would see him hold further successful conquest south of Kano.
 This culminated in a confrontation with the Kwararafa, where its inhabitants were said to have deserted their land in fear, taking refuge on a hill in Tagara.
 The Sultan tried to wait them out to force a battle but they instead sent him a hundred slaves to appease him.
 There are conflicting reports as to whether he died in Kwararafa or after he returned to Kano.
 He ruled Kano for thirty seven years after which he was succeeded by his brother, Muhammad Bugaya.

 Personal life

 Yaji had a son Kanajeji with Aunaka.
 Kanajeji became the 13th ruler of Kano.
 Yaji shared the same father and mother with Sarki Muhammad Bugaya which was unusual or Kanoan rulers in that era due to excess polygamy.

 Legacy

 Yaji I is considered to be one of the greatest rulers and warriors in Kano's history.
-He is remembered as the first Sultan of Kano and for waging the first Oslamic jihad in region.
+He is remembered as the first Sultan of Kano and for waging the first Islamic jihad in region.
 Yaji's actions were pivotal as they cleared the path for Kano's eventual supremacy among the Hausa states and in Sudanic Africa.